bojanazivkovic/Delphi-application/README.md

 # Delphi-application
-Basic app for video club
+Basic app for video club.
+Reports were made with Crystal Report.